A Secure Consensus Protocol for Sidechains

 \section{Introduction}

 Recent years have witnessed a growing academic interest in the field of blockchain technology, which is the cornerstone behind cryptocurrencies such as Bitcoin \cite{nakamoto2008bitcoin} and Ethereum \cite{wood2014ethereum}.
 This technology has been envisioned as a trustless and decentralized platform on which developers are building various applications beyond cryptocurrencies.
-However, today's public blockchains (often referred to as permissionless blockchains, such as Bitcoin and Ethereum) are hindered by many challenges for web-scale adoption.
-One of the most fundamental challenges is scalability, which is caused by blockchain's nature of decentralization.
-In a permissionless blockchain, every node validates every transaction, which consequently imposes a fundamental limit on the throughput (i.e., the number of transactions that can be processed per second) \cite{croman2016scaling}.
-In addition, since every single move of the execution of a transaction consumes resources (e.g., storage, bandwidth, computation, etc.) of the network, the fees charged by miners could be expensive.
+However, today's public blockchains (often referred to as permissionless blockchains, such as Bitcoin and Ethereum) are hindered by the use of broadcast which significantly limits their scalability.
+One promising approach to scaling blockchains is to enact transactions ``off-chain'', i.e. execute transactions off the blockchain, without compromising the security assumptions of the underlying blockchain.
+Off-chain scaling significantly improves the scalability of the blockchain and also provides backward compatibility which is crucial for widely adopted blockchains whose consensus protocols are troublesome to change once deployed (might cause hard forks).